 A brief history of PowerShell

-In the early 2000s, Microsoft identified a need for a more robust administrative automation solution.
-Early command-line interpreters (CLI), such as COMMAND.COM and Command Prompt (cmd.exe), offered limited functionality and control of the Windows graphical user interface (GUI).Consideration was given to porting existing Unix tools to work on Windows, but these efforts were later scrapped because of the fundamental architectural differences between Linux and Microsoft Windows operating systems.
+The company considered porting existing UNIX tools to work on Windows OS, but it eventually scrapped these efforts because of the fundamental architectural differences between Linux and Microsoft Windows operating systems.
 Ultimately, the team at Microsoft determined it would need to develop an entirely new solution from the ground up.

 In October 2003, Microsoft publicly demonstrated the platform at the Professional Developers Conference in Los Angeles.
 Over the next couple of years, Microsoft released several private and public betas of Monad.
 Finally, in April 2006, the name was changed to Windows PowerShell, which coincided with the release of PowerShell Release Candidate (RC) 1.

 In 2016, Microsoft announced that PowerShell would become open-source and cross-platform, supporting Windows, Ubuntu, macOS, and CentOS.
 During this transition, two iterations of PowerShell became available, Windows PowerShell and PowerShell Core.
-Windows PowerShell continued to rely upon .NET Framework while PowerShell Core ran on .NET Core.
+Windows PowerShell continued to rely upon .NET Framework, while PowerShell Core ran on .NET Core.
 When PowerShell 7 was released, Microsoft dropped the term Core from the product, and it serves as the replacement for PowerShell Core 6 and Windows PowerShell 5.1.

 Who uses PowerShell?